1978 FIFA World Cup: Tournament ranking

-Controversy
+Controversies

 Political turmoil and human rights

-A controversy surrounding the 1978 World Cup was that Argentina had undergone a military coup of its democratic government only two years before the cup, which installed a dictatorship known as the National Reorganization Process.
-Between the time that the military junta took over the government and the time the World Cup started, foreign journalists were concerned about how Argentinian newspaper reporters and editors were being treated by the regime, in attempting to get leftist members out of the picture.
+A controversy surrounding the 1978 World Cup was that only two years prior to the competition the Argentine government of Isabel Perón had been replaced in a coup d'état by a military dictatorship known as the National Reorganization Process.
+Between the time that the military junta took over government and the time the World Cup started, foreign journalists were concerned about how Argentine newspaper reporters and editors were being treated by the regime, in attempting to get leftist members out of the picture.
 The new government targeted any parts of society that they saw were trying to undermine them.
 Less than a year before the World Cup, in September 1977, Interior Minister General Albano Harguindeguy, stated that 5,618 people had recently disappeared.
-The infamous Higher School of Mechanics of the Navy (known by its acronym ESMA) held concentration camp prisoners of the Dirty War and those held captive reportedly could hear the roars of the crowd during matches held at River Plate's Monumental Stadium, located only a mile away; prompting echoes of Hitler's and Mussolini's alleged political manipulation of sports during the 1936 Berlin Olympics and 1934 FIFA World Cup.
-Also, the junta practiced censorship since it was established, which encouraged less reports on the real situation in Argentina.
-This was done as an attempt to change the character of the Argentinian people.
+The infamous Higher School of Mechanics of the Navy (known by its acronym ESMA) held concentration camp prisoners of the Dirty War and those held captive reportedly could hear the roars of the crowd during matches held at River Plate's Monumental Stadium, located only a mile away; prompting comparisons to Adolf Hitler's and Benito Mussolini's alleged political manipulation of sports during the 1936 Berlin Olympics and 1934 FIFA World Cup respectively.
+The junta also practised censorship since it was established, which encouraged less reports on the real situation in Argentina.
+This was done as an attempt to change the character of the Argentine people.

+During the buildup to the tournament, the military dictatorship viewed the World Cup as a strategic opportunity to legitimise its rule and promote an image of stability amid widespread repression.
+Scholars argue that the junta spent enormously on stadiums, infrastructure, and propaganda campaigns, not for economic development but to stage an international spectacle capable of masking state terror.
+Government-controlled media portrayed Argentina as peaceful and orderly, while international correspondents later reported censorship, surveillance, and restrictions on movement while covering the event.